ckfinancedefi/docs/blog/2019-05-29-long-blog-post.md

 ---
 slug: long-blog-post
 title: Long Blog Post
-authors: ckteam
+authors: [ckteam]
-tags: defi
+tags: [defi]
 ---

-This is the summary of a very long blog post,
+This is the summary of a very long blog post, defi

 Use a `<!--` `truncate` `-->` comment to limit blog post size in the list view.